Governance

 The delegates of the member societies are organized in five teams: Communication Team, Global Connections Team, Membership Team, Networks Team and Science Team.
 Each of those teams is managed by a Team Leader, which together with the Chair, Secretary, and the Treasurer form the Steering Committee of the EYCN.

-The EYCN Governance (from the left): Chrystanthi PAPADIMOU (Membership Team Leader), Nathan CARPENTIER (Treasurer) Claudia BONFIO (Chair), Claudia BONFIO (Chair), Tomasz SWEBOCKI (Secretary), Gaia DE ANGELIS (Global Connections Team Leader), Noah AL-SHAMERY (Communication Team Leader), Sara TORTORELLA (Networks Team Leader), Monja SCHILLING (Science Team Leader), Maximilian MENCHE (Advisor, not present in the picture)
+The EYCN Governance (from the left): Chrystanthi PAPADIMOU (Membership Team Leader), Nathan CARPENTIER (Treasurer) Claudia BONFIO (Chair), Tomasz SWEBOCKI (Secretary), Gaia DE ANGELIS (Global Connections Team Leader), Noah AL-SHAMERY (Communication Team Leader), Sara TORTORELLA (Networks Team Leader), Monja SCHILLING (Science Team Leader).

 Here, we present the team members, and the main tasks that each team has within the EYCN: